wp-plugins/currency-converter/readme.txt

 The table values are updated once a day GMT from central bank and financial institution sources.

 = Is there support  ? =
-Further support is available at [fx-rate.net/support](http://fx-rate.net/wordpress-currency-converter-plugin/) or email widgets at fx-rate.net
+Further support is available at [fx-rate.net/support](http://fx-rate.net/wordpress-currency-converter-plugin/)

+= Email =
+Email any problems or suggestions to widgets at fx-rate.net